matthewearl/matthewearl.github.io/_posts/2015-08-11-pluto-flyby.md

 inliers, however this approach would be senstive to the initial pair being close together and therefore would not provide an accurate rotation parameter, which might lead to a correct hypothesis being rejected.

+## Stacking

+The stacking phase isn't particularly complex.
+It proceeds as follows:

+1. Find a bounding rectangle for all the images.
+This is done by translating all image corners into the reference frame of the first image, then finding the element-wise minimum and maximum.
+This gives the top-left and bottom-right corner of the bounding box, respectively.
+2. An output image (consisting of zeros, ie. black) is then created.
+Images are drawn onto this blank canvas, using `cv2.warpAffine` to rotate and translate the images by the transformation found during the alignment step.
+3. If an image is about to be processed which was taken more than 4 hours after the previous image, the current output image is written to disk, and a fresh image created.
+This avoids images taken at (approximately) the same time from taking up lots of frames in the animation.

 ## Credits